Shopify & E-commerce

 Progressive Web Apps (PWAs)

 PWAs combine the best of websites and mobile apps.
-They are especially powerful for Shopify webshops:
+They are particularly powerful for Shopify webshops:

 • Offline functionality: Customers can browse without an internet connection